marianomarchante/VirBox/replit.md

 - All data tables include a `companyId` field to segregate data by company
 - Storage layer enforces companyId verification on all GET, UPDATE, and DELETE operations
 - API layer automatically injects the companyId for all CREATE operations
-- Each company can only access its own data (transactions, inventory, clients, suppliers, categories, documents)
+- Each company can only access its own data (transactions, inventory, clients, suppliers, categories, product categories, documents)
 - **Permission-based access**: Users can only access companies they have explicit permissions for

 **Database Schema:**